 Supply Chain Management Concentration (A.A.S.)
 Business Major Business and Technology Department Associate of Applied Science

-The Supply Chain Management Concentration within the A.A.S. in Business Technology will provide students with the skills needed for jobs in high-demand supply chain and logistic careers.
-Students can choose to obtain a certificate or a degree.
-The student wishing to obtain a degree in the Supply Chain Management concentration will first take the basic courses in business and accounting to achieve a solid foundation in business practices; then they will take the supply chain management courses for the specific degree.
+The Supply Chain Management Concentration within the A.A.S. in Business Technology will provide students with the skills needed for jobs in high-demand supply chain and logistic

-- COMM 2025 Fundamentals of Communication 3 sem hrs cr - ENGL 1010 English Composition I 3 sem hrs cr
+- ENGL 1010 English Composition I 3 sem hrs cr - COMM 2025 Fundamentals of Communication 3 sem hrs cr